Doctor's Assessment Included

 When to Test

-eGFR is automatically calculated when creatinine is measured.
-It is useful with risk factors for kidney damage: diabetes, high blood pressure, family history of kidney problems, long-term NSAID use, and for everyone over 50 as part of a preventive check.
-Fasting is not required.
+eGFR is routinely calculated as part of standard blood work whenever creatinine is measured.
+It is especially important for individuals with risk factors for kidney disease, including diabetes, high blood pressure, cardiovascular disease, and a family history of kidney problems.

 Symptoms